Alumni Distinguished Professors

 About Alumni Distinguished Professorships

-Alumni distinguished professors should also expect to be called on from time to time, individually and also as a group, to render some special service or to offer particular advice to the university at large.
+Alumni Distinguished Professors embody the university’s land-grant mission in their scholarly work and are also crucial faculty ambassadors within and beyond the university community.
+As such, they may be called upon from time to time, individually and as a group, to share their scholarship with university alumni or other interested groups, as well as to render special service or to offer particular advice to the university at large.

-Given the high level of performance expected of this select group of faculty, university and college administrators will be cognizant of the particular needs of each individual alumni distinguished professor for appropriate support personnel and sufficient space, within acknowledged fiscal and physical constraints.
+Given the high level of performance expected of this select group of faculty members, university and college administrators are cognizant of the particular needs of each individual Alumni Distinguished Professor for appropriate support personnel and sufficient space, within acknowledged fiscal and physical constraints.